mirzaakhi/HR-Job-Description-Tool/README.md

 ## Usage

 - Access the application using the public IP address of the EC2 instance on port **8501**.
-- Use the sidebar to navigate through the different sections of the job description.
+- Use the Next and Back buttons to navigate through sections such as 'Job Summary,' 'Key Responsibilities,' and 'Skills & Experience.'
-- Generate a job description based on input criteria and download it as a PDF.
+- Generate a job description based on user input using OpenAI/ChatGPT, refine it further with ChatGPT, and download the final refined version as a PDF

 ## License